 Schools

-You can commute to Los Lunas or Albuquerque to access medical care, but there are also several great dentists and doctors as well as a Presbyterian family clinic.
+You can commute to Los Lunas or Albuquerque to access medical care, but there are also several great dentists and doctors, as well as a Presbyterian family clinic.
 The family clinic also includes an urgent care.

-Belén has a large Wal-Mart, several small grocery stores, restaurants, and hotels.
+Belén has a large Walmart, several small grocery stores, restaurants, and hotels.
 Belén’s public library has an amazing children’s section and various programs throughout the year to engage the community.

 Potential Drawbacks

 Belén has limited opportunities for high-paying employment.
-Many people commute to Albuquerque or Los Lunas to work.
+Many people commute to Albuquerque or Los Lunas for work.
 There is limited access to emergency and urgent care as the nearest major hospital is in Albuquerque.

 Why I Loved Living Here